 Premium risk is mitigated through a diversified business plan operating within Board risk appetites and supported through the Syndicate's control environment, including underwriting controls.
 Reinsurance is utilised to mitigate against exposure to individual and correlated events.

-Reserve risk is managed within the Board risk appetite and is mitigated through strong control mechanisms as well as detailed analysis and benchmarking exercises reviewed by Chief Financial Officer (CFO) Committee and the Audit Committee.
+Reserve risk is managed within the Board risk appetite and is mitigated through strong control mechanisms as well as detailed analysis and benchmarking exercises reviewed by Management and Board Committees.